aelias-c/B-TIM/README.md

 conda env create -f environment.yml
 ```

-BTIM.py contains the main model script, which can be run for the snow year (Aug YYYY, July YYYY+1) as follows:
+BTIM.py contains the main model script, which can be run in the environment for the snow year (Aug YYYY, July YYYY+1) as follows:

 ```
+conda activate env
 python BTIM.py YYYY
 ```